cosmastech/cosmastech.github.io/_posts/2024-09-18-how-i-reduced-16k-queries.md

 dump(\DB::getRawQueryLog());
 ```

-Sure enough, even with no Comments records in my local database, there was this call to fetch distinct `commentable_type` entries.
-It definitely wasn't in the code... where was this happening?
+Sure enough, even with no comments records in my local database, there was this call to fetch distinct `commentable_type` entries.
+It definitely wasn't in our code... where was this happening?

 ### Bring on XDebug